eea/eea.security.checks/README.md

         pip install -r requirements.txt

-* Create a `settings.py` file based on the example and update it with your token:
+* Create a `settings.py` file based on the example and update it with your GITHUB TOKEN and helpdesk API KEY:

         cp settings.py.example settings.py

-* Run the script
+* Run the script to extract the warnings

         python run.py

 This will generate a `report.json` with the results.

+* Run the script to post the warnings on the redmine page (helpdesk)

+        python post_warnings_redmine.py

 ## Limitations